Snowflake-Labs/sfquickstarts/site/sfguides/src/data_mapping_in_native_apps/data_mapping_in_native_apps.md

 The application itself has been broken down into three parts:

 * The building of the **application package** on the provider and the sharing of the lookup database with the application.
-* The building of the application **install script** which contains the functionality to accept an IP address, look it up in the database we just shared with the application and write back enhanced data from the application.
+* The building of the application **setup script** which contains the functionality to accept an IP address, look it up in the database we just shared with the application and write back enhanced data from the application.
 * Arguably (certainly for this Quickstart) the most important part which is the user interface written using Streamlit.
 This is where we will do the mappings.

 To do the enhancement of the IP addresses we will use a dataset called DB11 from [IP2LOCATION](https://www.ip2location.com/database/ip2location).
 There is a free version of this database available [here](https://lite.ip2location.com/database/db11-ip-country-region-city-latitude-longitude-zipcode-timezone), which is the one we will use in this quickstart.
 There are several versions of this IP information, and we are going to use the IPv4 verison for this tutorial.
 If you do not have an account with them already you will need to create one.
 Download the dataset as a CSV file so it is ready to import  into the provider account.